 You have many ways to trace a mobile phone’s location.
 This is especially true these days, because so many people voluntarily share their location with friends and family.

-Both Android and iPhone come with built-in location tracking utilities, so long as the location services (GPS) on those phones is enabled, and the owner has provided the application with permission to access their location.
+Both Android and iPhone devices come with built-in location tracking utilities.
+This is active as long as location services (GPS) on the phone stays enabled, and the owner has provided an app with permission to access their location.

-Once you do, you’ll see the precise GPS-location of your phone identified by a small green icon on Google Maps.
+Once you do, you’ll see the precise GPS location of your phone identified by a small green icon on Google Maps.

-To the left of the map, you’ll see three services that you can use if your phone is not currently in your possession.
+To the left of the map, you’ll see three services that you can use if your phone is not currently in your possession:

-- Play a sound: This feature will ring your phone for five minutes even if the sound is set to silent.
+- Play a sound: This will ring your phone for five minutes even if the sound is set to silent.
 If the phone is anywhere in your vicinity, you should hear it.

 It’s a good idea to make sure you’ve enabled location services on your phone and provided Google with permission to trace your phone location.
-This way, if it ever does get lost, you can quickly enable one of these features and protect your information.
+To do so, head to Settings > Security & Location > Location.
+Then visit Find My Device in the same menu to enable tracking.

-Once you do, you’ll see a long list of utilities you can use, similar to the Android Device Manager.
+Once you do, you’ll see a long list of utilities you can use, similar to the Android Device Manager: